jistr/vim-nerdtree-tabs/README.md

 * `:NERDTreeSteppedClose` unfocuses the NERDTree, or closes/hides it if it was not focused.

+* `:NERDTreeFocusToggle` focus the NERDTree or create it if focus is on a file, unfocus NERDTree if focus is on NERDTree

 There are also plug-mappings available with the same functionality:

 * `<plug>NERDTreeTabsOpen`